reginaldford/sms/readme.md

 `sudo make install`

-This just copies the executable to /usr/bin/sms after compilation.
+This command builds the executable and copies it to /usr/bin/sms

-In SMS, whitespace characters (outside of strings) are ignored.
-All commands end with a semicolon (`;`) .

 # Language Features, Specs and Design:
 - [x] Mathematical evaluation.
 Commands like `a=4*sin(3.14/8);` will evaluate to a double precision decimal number.